-Being touted to having superior graphics to its competitors and the Atari’s previous system.
-The system got off to a bad start when consumers discovered it was not backwards compatible with Atari 2600 games.
+Being touted as having superior graphics to its competitors and Atari’s previous system.
+The system got off to a bad start when consumers discovered it was not backward compatible with Atari 2600 games.
 In addition to this, initial impressions of the Atari 5200 were not great.

 Sales figures for the 5200 are estimated at around 1 million units.
 This is dire when compared with the sales figures for the Atari 2600, which stand at 30 million.